bazelbuild/starlark/proposals/2019-08-26-json-module.md

 Type conversions are:
 * JSON arrays are decoded to Starlark `list` values.
 * JSON objects are decoded to Starlark `dict` values.
-Key are in the same order as the input data.
+Keys are in the same order as the input data.
 * JSON `true`, `false`, and `null` literals are decoded to Starlark `True`, `False`, and `None` respectively.
 * JSON strings are decoded to Starlark `string` values.
 * JSON numbers with no fractional component are decoded to Starlark `int` values.
 Starlark implementations without